 By Dutch Bangla Bank Limited (DBBL).
 DBBL agent banking outlets to provide banking services to 15,000 micro and small enterprises

 By Bangladesh SME Corporation Limited (BSCL).
-Third party match making platform between financial institutions (FIs) and MSEs which will provide banking and BDS services to 10,000 micro and small enterprises by end 2018
+Third party match making platform between financial institutions and MSEs, which will provide banking and BDS services to 10,000 micro and small enterprises by end 2018

 By pi Strategy Consulting and Robi Axiata Limited.
 Mobile phone based ERP and business analytics service access to 700 micro and small enterprises by end 2018

 By bKash.
-7,550 leans to qualifying bKash agents and merchants by end 2018
+7,550 loans to qualifying bKash agents and merchants by end 2018

 Better Life Enterprises Development